 Generally, after the home inspection, your buyer’s agent will discuss with you how to move forward with any significant issues, or required repairs.
 I can not tell you how many times I have shown up for a reinspection only to report that some, or none of the negotiated repairs had been completed.

 You can review repair bills, receipts, and workmanship at the time of the final walk through.
 Obviously if its something you can’t confirm yourself, like something in the crawlspace, you’ll want to hire your home inspector to perform a reinspection as well.

 Final Walk Through Checklist

 The first thing you should do is turn on the air conditioning, or heater.
 These will need to run for several minutes to confirm they work.
 Obviously you won’t be performing a full inspection, but you’ll know if the system isn’t working at least.

-The next thing you’ll want to do is turn on all the plumbing fixtures and let them run.
-Flush the toilets a few times.
-If there is a new leak, this is your last chance to catch it.
+Second, you’ll want to turn on all the plumbing fixtures and let them run.
+Also flush the toilets a few times.
+While everything is running, inspect the ceilings for any signs of leaks.
+If there is a new leak, then this is your last chance to catch it.

 During the previous step, check the water heater.
 Run some hot water and make sure it gets hot.

-If there is an overhead garage door, make sure the garage door openers were left behind.
+Fourth, if there is an overhead garage door, then make sure the garage door openers were left behind.